Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

 # What Processes In The SysmonForLinux Log Are Connected To The Command & Control Server:

 Use the command from the previous task to search the log for the server IP 3.212.197.166

+- We can scan for and highlight multiple entries with:

+      cat ubuntu/var/log/syslog | grep --color=always "ProcessId" | grep --color=always "2840"

 - The PIDs are: 2840